 “Repeating your mantra fast produces gamma waves in the brain.
 Repeating it slowly produces theta waves.”

-After chanting mantras, for approx 20 to 30 minutes, transit to silent meditation.
-Sit in the same position with your eyes closed and meditate for as long as you want to.
+You could transit to silent meditation after 20-30 minutes of mantra chanting.
+Continue sitting in the same position with your eyes closed and meditate for as long as you want to.
 This will allow you to focus on your reason, purpose, and intention and help you achieve relaxation at a maximal level.

 Mantra Meditation is effective as long as you follow the basic guidelines.
 The key is to choose the right mantra as per your intention and purpose.
 Practice this meditation diligently and you will change the course of your life internally and externally.
 Sit in the right posture that you are comfortable in and breathe the right way while chanting your mantra.
 If you do not have an intention to start with, choose a word that you connect with and begin your meditation practice.